moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 ## Feature Model Analysers

-This component also contains Feature Model Analysers they are contributed through the Service Loader mechanism to the set of Analysers.
+This component also contains Feature Model Analysers.
+They are contributed through the Service Loader mechanism to the set of Analysers.

-Documentation can be found here: https://github.com/apache/sling-org-apache-sling-feature-analyser .
+Documentation can be found here: [Apache Sling Feature Analyser](https://github.com/apache/sling-org-apache-sling-feature-analyser) .
 These can be run as part of the 'analyse-features' goal with the [slingfeature-maven-plugin](https://github.com/apache/sling-slingfeature-maven-plugin#analyse-features-analyse-features).

-These analysers relate to API Region definitions in Feature Models.
+These analysers relate to Java API Region definitions in Feature Models:

 * `api-regions`: This analyser ensures that packages listed as exports in API-Regions sections are actually exported by a bundle that's part of the feature.